chameleon-ai/webm-for-4chan/README.md

 ## Extra Notes and Quirks
 - Audio bit-rate is automatically reduced for long clips.
 Force high audio bit-rate with `--music_mode`, or specify the exact rate manually with `--audio_rate`
+- If your source is surround sound, it's highly recommended to use `--music_mode` or `--stereo` especially for clips over 2:00.
+The default audio bit-rate is meant for stereo and can cause surround sources to sound too crunchy.
 - Image + audio combine mode behaves as if in `--music_mode`.
 You can still manually specify `--audio_rate`
 - Fps cap is automatically reduced for long clips.
 You can manually specify with `--fps`
 - If you don't like the automatically calculated resolution, use the `--resolution` override.